RustCrypto/signatures/dsa/README.md

 This crate provides an implementation of DSA in pure Rust.
 It utilises the [`signature`] crate to provide an interface for creating and verifying signatures.

+## ⚠️ Security Warning

+The DSA implementation contained in this crate has never been independently audited for security.

+It may contain timing variabilities or other sidechannels which could potentially disclose secret information, including secret keys.

+USE AT YOUR OWN RISK!

 ## Minimum Supported Rust Version

 This crate requires **Rust 1.57** at a minimum.